AbdeltwabMF/next-prayer/README.md

   -d,	--adhan		display if it's the time for adhan by returning binary value(0, 1).
   -h,	--help		display this help information.
 ```

+> For more info read the MAN PAGE.

 ##### Terminal